 - Submit written recommendation signed by a licensed medical doctor.

 We provide those medical services–including assistance with the paperwork and guidance to help you benefit from the program.
 Our Doctor will review your medical records to make sure you qualify for the program.
 We do not treat or diagnose at this time.

 Step 1 : Obtaining Medical Records

 Primary Care Physician/Naturopathic Doctor— For first time patients and renewals, we need to see full chart notes from within the last 12 months.
 Full chart notes consist of, at a minimum, a physical exam and medical history.

 A recent written statement from your provider, on official letterhead and signed by them, detailing your qualifying condition and how long they’ve been treating you can work as well.

-Massage Therapist, Chiropractor, Acupuncturist– We will need to see full chart notes from at least 3 visits within the last 12 months that show your condition is ongoing or current. .
+Chiropractors— We will need to see full chart notes from at least 3 visits within the last 12 months that show your condition is ongoing or current. .

-**You may fax your medical records to us directly 503.389.1583 or email them to firstname.lastname@example.org or drop off these documents to our office.
+**You may fax your medical records to us directly 503.389.1583 or email them to firstname.lastname@example.org or drop off these documents at our office.
 Once our doctors have reviewed your records, they will either qualify or deny your records based on the information provided.
 We will contact you as soon as possible so please make sure we have an up to date name and phone number on file for you.